semantic-developer/SemanticDeveloper/SemanticDeveloper/SemanticDeveloper/README.md

 - Select a workspace folder and browse files via a lazy file tree
 - Start a Codex session and stream assistant output in real time
 - Send user input that is wrapped as protocol `Submission`s (proto)
-- Auto‑approve exec/patch requests (toggleable)
+- Auto‑approve exec/patch requests (automatic)
-- Configure CLI command and additional args
-– See live token usage and estimated context remaining in the header
+- Select a Codex profile (from `config.toml`) and load MCP servers from a JSON config – See live token usage and estimated context remaining in the header

 > Important: This app always runs Codex in proto mode via the `proto` subcommand.